 The Beatles in their final line up of John, Paul, George and Ringo, quickly won a wide audience.
 At the elitist end there was The Times classical music critic William Mann, who wrote that Lennon and McCartney “were the outstanding English composers of 1963”.
 Mann talked impressively of “major tonic sevenths and ninths, flat submedial key switches, and the concluding Aeolian cadence in Not A Second Time which had the same chord progression as Mahler’s Song of the Earth”.
 On the other hand there was a huge general audience for the Beatles.
 Fittingly for a band with such a wide appeal, Lennon and McCartney were typically finding poetry in ordinary things.
 First it was boy girl relationships, with Love Me Do in October 1962, and Please Please Me in February 1963.
 Then in a massive rush of creativity anything from trips to the Isle of Wight (Ticket to Ride 1965), memories of friends and places in Liverpool (In My Life, 1965), pine cladding (Norwegian Wood 1965), sleeping (I’m Only Sleeping 1966) and visits to the doctor (Doctor Robert 1966) became the source of classic songs.

 John was now a star.
 After years of struggling to reach “the topper-most of the popper-most” he had made it.
-Increasingly, however, he had doubts about whether he had really crossed over to a better life.
-Once the initial thrill of fame had worn off, he found himself spending his days trapped in hotel rooms.
+Once the initial thrill had worn off, however, he found himself spending his days trapped in hotel rooms.
 Between exhausting tours there were periods of recovery at a suburban home in Weybridge, Surrey, where he kept his wife Cynthia – who he met at art school – hidden away because she was bad for the Beatles pin-up image.
 Then in March 1966 the dream music career took a dangerous turn, when John gave an interview to journalist Maureen Cleave, carelessly remarking that the Beatles were bigger than Jesus.
 This interview was initially little noticed, until in July 1966 it was published in the American teen magazine Date Book.
 In the more fundamentalist environment of America there was a huge uproar, which coincided with an American tour.
 Amidst death threats, the Beatles could no longer sell out their stadium venues.
 The sound of fire crackers at a show in Memphis had all the Beatles turning to John expecting to see him drop dead.
 This tour finished at Candlestick Stadium in San Francisco on 29th August 1966, marking the end of the Beatles as a live act.

 After the break up of his marriage to long-suffering Cynthia, the start of a relationship with artist Yoko Ono, and two hugely creative albums – the Sergeant Pepper and White Albums – John’s journey reached a kind of culmination in 1969.
 This apotheosis came not on world tours, or at the mountain retreats of Indian gurus, but on a zebra crossing outside Abbey Road studios.
 On the Abbey Road album’s famous sleeve picture, the Beatles are crossing to the other side.
 Aware that the group was coming to the end of the road, there are allusions in the sleeve picture to death – Ringo’s undertaker’s outfit, Paul’s bare feet, John’s angelic white suit, with George perhaps as the grave digger in his jeans.
 These are all references to the kind of unfathomable, final, irrevocable journey that occurs at the end of a life: but in this case the journey is happening on a zebra crossing in St Johns Wood, London.
 Perhaps the picture is suggesting that all crossings over, no matter how major they might appear to be, are in fact like walking over a zebra crossing.
 As John said in 1968’s Across The Universe: “Nothing’s going to change my world.”
 These words are frustrating and reassuring in equal measure.
 Crossing at the Abbey Road zebra crossing was the best kind of ordinary everyday trip to the other side.